 You have been treated for depression for more than 3 weeks, but you are not getting better.

 If you have not been diagnosed with depression but you think you may be depressed, use the

 Who to see

-with your family doctor.
-If treatment by your doctor does not help you, the
+Your family doctor can help you with depression.
+If treatment by your doctor doesn't help you, the

 next step is to see a mental health professional.

-see, it is important that this person has experience treating people with
+see, it is important that this person has experience treating people who have

 depression and is trained in proven therapies.
 It is also important that you